 1979 - A photo by Anne Knudsen looking west with the theatre in the next block on the left.
 It's a view in the Herald Examiner collection at the Los Angeles Public Library.
 Thanks to Ken McIntyre for spotting the photo in the collection.

-1983 - Thanks to the now-vanished American Classic Images website for once sharing this view of the Teatro Boulevard.
+1983 - Thanks to the now-vanished American Classic Images website for once sharing this view of the Teatro Boulevard."Tiempo de lobos" was a 1981 film.

 1984 - Another photo from American Classic Images.
 Thanks!

-2004 - Thanks to Ken Roe for this shot -- when they were still putting letters on the marquee.
-It's a photo that appears on the Cinema Tour page about the theatre.
+2004 - Thanks to Ken Roe for this shot of the building in use as a church.
+At the time of the photo they were still putting letters on the marquee.
+This one appears on the Cinema Tour page about the theatre.

 2004 - A view from the east.
 Photo: Ken Roe - Cinema Tour